 Out of the box, unlike the iStorage counterpart, the Apricorn drive doesn’t have a default PIN.
 Instead, it uses a feature called “Forced Enrollment” for both the Admin and User PINs.

 This means you must create a PIN before you can use the drive at all.
 Default PIN (and default password) can pose security risks since folks might use that instead of making their own.

-The Aegis Padlock SSD’s keypad doesn’t include a Shift key, and that’s great.
-While this means you have fewer options in PIN forms, it makes working with it much easier.
+The Aegis Padlock SSD’s keypad doesn’t include a Shift key, which makes the letters on the keys non-accessible — you have fewer options in PIN forms.
+But that’s fine considering the numbers from 0 to 9 are enough.
+On top of that, this makes working with the drive much easier.

 It’s never easy enough, though, as goes the nature of this type of device.

 The reason is that the drive comes with many PIN options, including admin PIN, user PIN, read-only PIN, recovery PIN, self-destruction PIN, and so on.
 On top of that, it has other adjustable settings — such as Auto-Lock, Self-Destruct, or Brute Force attempt count.

 And you manage all that via the keypad using different combos and the three status lights’ color and statuses as the responses.
 It’s daunting for me to explain all that alone, never mind the actual processes of getting things done.

 Below is the screenshot of the lights’ variations and what they mean.
 (Good luck to the color-blind).

 On top of that, you have to follow the instructions for creating each PIN, which is an overwhelming task for those needing multiple PINs or different user access levels.
 The point is, keep the user manual close by.

 The good news is you only need to create a single admin PIN to use the drive while keeping all other settings at default.
 And in that case, you can master how to unlock the drive in a few minutes.